shalva97/questions/README.md

 - differences between assignment and delegation and what cannot be delegated.
 ### System design
 - TODO
+### Things to ask interviewers
+- what is the architecture of your project
+- time zones you work on
 ### books to recommend
 Thinking in Java, Refactoring, Clean code, Grokking Algorithms, Data Structures the Fun Way, Kotlin in Action, Clean Architecture